robinkiplangat/deliberate_practice/README.md

 # Deliberate Practice

-Having being inspired by [robert8138], as advice as of anyone to read [Plateau of Productivity], from this point of view, I bought into the Idea of deliberate practice.
+Inspired by [robert8138], I read [Plateau of Productivity], which emphasizes on the need for deliberate practice.

 ## Motivation